North East Surnames: Ogle to Ormston

 Very widespread across England but especially concentrated in Northumberland and Durham.
 Also found in Scotland and its Borders.
 Oliver can sometimes be a Border Reiver surname.

-There were 21,406 people with this name in the Great Britain census of 1881.
-In Scotland there were 2,056 people with this name and 920 people called Oliver in Wales.
+In the Great Britain census of 1881 there were 21,406 people with this name.
+In Scotland there were 2,056 Olivers and 920 people in Wales.
 Olivers were particularly numerous in the northern counties of England with proportionally very significant numbers in Northumberland and Durham when the population of these two counties is compared to Yorkshire and Lancashire.

-There were 1,710 Olivers in Durham; there were 1,675 in Yorkshire; 1,206 in Northumberland; 1,161 in Lancashire; 11 in Cumberland and 19 in Westmorland.
-Other Olivers were distributed across the Midlands, South West and South with the usual typical concentration in the populous London area.
+There were 1,710 Olivers in Durham; 1,675 in Yorkshire; 1,206 in Northumberland; 1,161 in Lancashire; 11 in Cumberland and 19 in Westmorland.
+Other Olivers were distributed across the midlands, south west and south with the usual typical concentration in the populous London area.
 Oliver was the 49th most numerous surname in the county of Northumberland in the 1881 census but did not make it into the top fifty names in any of the other Northern counties of England.
 Oliver (Oliverus) occurs as a forename in England in the Domesday Book in 1086 and occurs as a surname in Devon and Cornwall as early as the thirteenth century.

 Northumberland Durham surname

 From a place in north Northumberland near Berwick and very much a North East surname from north Northumberland down to Teesside.
 The Ords were Lords of Ord near Berwick from the twelfth century.
 Later groups included the Ords of Longridge, Grindon and Holy Island.
 A William Ord was the MP for Newcastle upon Tyne from 1835 and a John Walker Ord was the author of the History and Antiquities of Cleveland published in 1846.